AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 When using the method with an index (e.g. ADL()\[int barsAgo\] ), the value of the indicator will be outputted for the referenced bar.

 ### Parameter
-input Input data series for the indicator
+inSeries Input data series for the indicator

 ### Visualization
 ![Accumulation/Distribution (ADL)](./media/image2.png)